The Pulse of K-Entertainment

 #K-Pop Comeback#WM Entertainment#USPEER#Yeowon#MW Entertainment#Speed Zone

-USPEER will return with a new album in June as a six-member group after MW Entertainment confirmed on the act's official social channels that member Yeowon had concluded her group activities.
-In the agency notice translated by Soompi, MW said Yeowon had been on hiatus since September 2025 because of health concerns before ending activities with the group, while the company asked fans to keep supporting the remaining members in its official message.
+USPEER will return with a new album in June as a six-member group after MW Entertainment confirmed via the act's official social channels that Yeowon had concluded her group activities.
+MW said in its official notice that Yeowon had been on hiatus since September 2025 because of health concerns before ending activities with the group, and Korea JoongAng Daily later relayed the same timeline to English-language readers after the company asked fans to keep supporting the remaining members.
 That timing makes the comeback announcement heavier than a routine schedule update.
-This will be USPEER's first release since debut single Speed Zone and its first public test as a reorganized team.
+This will be USPEER's first release since debut single album Speed Zone and its first public test as a reorganized team.
 It is also the first chance for the agency to prove that a lineup change and a company transition do not have to define the whole rookie narrative.
 In rookie-group terms, June now looks like the month USPEER has to prove the reset can create momentum instead of just buying time.

 USPEER's first post-Yeowon release now carries real pressure

-USPEER's June album matters because it arrives after a stretch of instability most rookie acts never want attached to year one.
-According to MW Entertainment's statement as translated by Soompi, Yeowon had already been inactive for months before the exit became official.
+USPEER's June album matters because it arrives almost exactly one year after the group's June 4, 2025 debut with Speed Zone, and we have already seen on HITKULTR how lineup turbulence can reshape fan expectations in Kep1er's six-member reset and FIFTY FIFTY's comeback rebuild.
+According to MW Entertainment's May 6 notice on USPEER's official channels, Yeowon had already been inactive for months before the exit became official.
 Korea JoongAng Daily also identified the six continuing members as Soee, Chaena, Daon, Sian, Seoyu, and Roa, which gives fans a clear picture of the lineup now carrying the comeback.
-We have seen plenty of agencies frame lineup changes as neat reboots, but the audience usually decides whether that language sticks.
-Rookie acts do not usually get endless patience from casual listeners once the first wave of curiosity passes.
+MW Entertainment's own Korean-language notice matters here because it confirms the six-member reset as the official operating lineup, not a temporary promo workaround.
 If the music lands, the six-member narrative becomes a resilience story.
 If it does not, the group risks being defined by turnover before it has even established a stable second era.

 USPEER members appear together in a still from the official ZOOM music video thumbnail